rayros25/Nihonstuck/README.md

-# welcome to florida
+# NIHONSTUCK // 日本スタック

-This is me and a friend's attempt at compiling together Japanese Homestuck translations or whatever.
-So yeah.
+This is me and a friend's attempt at compiling together various Japanese Homestuck translations and tweaking them a little.

-## i dont know what else to put here

-so whatever

-## how to install
+## Install

-just do it man idk
+Clone this repo into the mods folder, in the same place you store your Asset Pack.